MicrosoftDocs/SupportArticles-docs/support/dotnet/csharp/compute-hash-values.md

 ## Compare two hash values

-One of the purposes of creating a hash from source data is to provide a way to see if data has changed over time, or to compare two values without ever working with the actual values.
-In either case, you need to compare two computed hashes, which is easy if they are both stored as hexadecimal strings (as in the last step of the above section).
-However, it is quite possible that they will both be in the form of byte arrays.
+The purposes of creating a hash from source data are:

+- Providing a way to see if data has changed over time.
+- Comparing two values without ever working with the actual values.

+In either case, you need to compare two computed hashes.
+It's easy if they're both stored as hexadecimal strings (as in the last step of the above section).
+But it's possible that they'll both be in the form of byte arrays.
 The following code, which continues from the code created in the previous section, shows how to compare two byte arrays.

 1. Just below the creation of a hexadecimal string, create a new hash value based on new source data.